oppia/oppia-android/wiki/Coding-style-guide.md

   - Here are some examples of valid IDs:
     - ``recently_played_activity_recently_played_fragment_placeholder`` (a ``FrameLayout`` in ``recently_played_activity.xml``)
     - ``recently_played_fragment_ongoing_story_recycler_view`` (a ``RecyclerView`` in ``recently_played_fragment.xml``)

-## build.gradle file
-- Arrange lists in alphabetical order unless there's a good reason not to.
-- Combine `implementation`, `androidTestImplementation` and `testImplementation` to declare all similar dependencies in one block.